-The Berlin Museum Pass is a fantastic savings deal giving access to over 30 exhibitions and galleries for three days for only €29.
+The Berlin Museum Pass is a fantastic savings deal giving access to over 30 exhibitions and galleries for three days for only €32.

-Culture and art lovers visiting Berlin may save big with the cheap Museum Pass Berlin.
-This savings pass gives free admission to over 30 of Berlin’s top museums, galleries, and exhibitions on three consecutive days for only €29.
+Culture and art lovers visiting the German capital save big with the cheap Museum Pass Berlin.
+This savings pass gives free admission to over 30 of Berlin’s top museums, galleries, and exhibitions on three consecutive days for only €32.
 Almost all of Berlin’s top museums, including the Pergamon and all Museum Island permanent exhibitions, are included in this savings ticket.
+Free time-slot reservations may be required at some top museums.

 Save with the Museum Pass Berlin